Biomimetic Dentistry

 How is biomimetic dentistry different from traditional restorative dentistry?

 With traditional dental restorations, the process of treating cavities usually involves some amount of drilling before a filling is placed.
 Biomimetic dentistry, in contrast, is a much less invasive process.
 The materials used (typically composite resin) can closely match the actual structure of the teeth, and they can bond directly with the enamel itself.
 In other words, there’s no need to weaken the tooth in order to place the restoration; in fact, when done this way, the filling will actually strengthen the tooth.
-This approach lets us come as close a possible to restoring the tooth’s original natural strength, function, and aesthetics.
+This approach lets us come as close as possible to restoring the tooth’s original natural strength, function, and aesthetics.

 Can biomimetic dentistry prevent the need for a root canal?